(2Timoteo 3:17 NBLH)

 Paul liked this phrase, "good work".
 He believed that God would help His people to do every good work through His grace (2Corinthians 9:8).
 Paul prayed that the believers would be filled with the knowledge of God’s will, so that they could bear fruit in every good work (Colossians 1:9-12).

-In his earlier letter to Timothy, Paul encouraged him to accurately handle the Word of Truth, and avoid worldly and empty chatter.
+Earlier in his letter to Timothy, Paul encouraged him to accurately handle the Word of Truth, and avoid worldly and empty chatter.
 By doing this, Timothy would be a vessel of honour, prepared for every good work (1Timothy 2:15-21).

 Paul told Titus that he would need God’s Word in order to contradict "rebellious men", who were worthless for every good work (Titus 1:7-16).